kornel13/json-posts/README.md

-To run a project simply type `sbt run` in the terminal The app should be accessible from `http://localhost:8080`
+To run a project simply type `sbt run` in the terminal The app should be accessible from `http://localhost:8080` By default the posts are saved in `posts` directory inside the app's root folder It can be changed in the config file `src/main/resources/application.conf` in the field `post.storage.directory`

 ## Testing the app
 As it's already mentioned, the app allows provides and endpoint to